mida-so/mida-ruby/README.md

 This is a Ruby gem that allows you to integrate with the Mida platform for server-side A/B testing and feature flags.

-## Prerequisites

-Before using this gem, make sure you have the following set up:

-- Ruby installed on your machine
-- A Mida.so account with project and experiment key

 ## Installation

 ```